-I saw this old window in a pile at my parents Lake House on Seneca Lake this summer and I instantly knew I wanted it.
+I saw this old window in a pile at our cottage and I instantly knew I wanted it.

 Supplies: